Poland plans fence on Belarus border, offers aid to migrants

 “Using immigrants to destabilize neighboring countries constitutes a clear breach of the international law and qualifies as a hybrid attack against ...
 Latvia, Lithuania, Poland and thus against the entire European Union,” they said in a joint statement Monday, urging the United Nations to look into the situation.

+“We are dealing with an attack on Poland.
+It is an attempt to trigger a migration crisis,” he said at a news conference at the border.

+Noting that Lukashenko's regime has ties to the Kremlin, Blazczak said: “We will not allow the creation of a route for the transfer of migrants via Poland to the European Union.”

-The Polish government said last week that 2,100 migrants had tried or managed to enter Poland illegally from Belarus so far in August.
-Almost 800 of them got into Poland and have been placed in state-run centers.
+The Polish government said last week that 2,100 migrants had tried to enter Poland illegally from Belarus so far in August.
+Almost 800 of them got in and have been placed in state-run centers.

 Meanwhile, political tensions are growing in Poland over some 30 migrants who became stuck on the border with Belarus.
 A refugee rights group says the group includes people from Afghanistan and some who need medical attention.
 Poland insists they are on Belarusian territory, but has still faced criticism at home for not allowing the migrants to apply for asylum.

-On Monday the Polish Foreign Ministry said it submitted a diplomatic note to Belarus offering to provide food and medicine as well as tents, beds, sleeping bags, blankets and pajamas.
+On Monday the Polish Foreign Ministry said it submitted a diplomatic note to Belarus offering to provide food and medicine for the group, as well as tents, beds, sleeping bags, blankets and pajamas.

-Also Monday, Blaszczak, the defense minister, said he was sending a notification to prosecutors against Wladyslaw Frasyniuk, a prominent anti-communist dissident, for criticizing Polish soldiers deployed to the border.
+Also Monday, Blaszczak said he was sending a note to prosecutors against Wladyslaw Frasyniuk, a prominent anti-communist dissident, for criticizing Polish soldiers.
 Frasyniuk had said Polish soldiers at the border were not behaving in a humane way, accusing them of acting like a “pack of dogs."

-Deputy Foreign Minister Pawel Jablonski said the situation on the border was testing how the country would react to more serious acts of hybrid warfare.
+Deputy Foreign Minister Pawel Jablonski said the border situation was testing how the country would react to more serious acts of hybrid warfare.

 “The statements and behavior of a significant number of Polish politicians, journalists and NGO activists show that a scenario in which a foreign country carrying out such an attack against Poland will receive support from allies in our country is very real,” Jablonski said on Twitter.